MaintainersWanted/soap-dust/README.md

 }
 ```

-### Second: download the last version of SOAP-dust
+### Second: download the latest version of SOAP-dust

-Check the last release of soap-dust and download it.
+Check the latest release of soap-dust and download it.

 ### Third: Compile your client